 Patents have a limited lifespan.
-In the U.S., the natural expiration of a patent is generally 20 years after its effective filing date.
+In the U.S., the natural expiration of a patent is generally 20 years from its earliest non-provisional filing date.
 Although various extensions may be available, the life of a patent, and the protection it affords, is limited.
-Even if patents covering our product candidates are obtained, once the patent life has expired for a product, we may be open to competition from generic or biosimilar medications.
+Even if patents covering our products or product candidates are obtained, once the patent life has expired for a product, we may be open to competition from generic or biosimilar medications.